ASCHEET/Credit_Risk_Analysis/README.md

 #### SMOTE Oversampling
-In the Synthetic Minority Oversampling Technique (SMOTE) oversampling model, the minority class (high_risk) are duplicated prior to fitting the model.
-This can balanced class distribution, but does not provide any additional information to the model.
-SMOTE selects data points that are close in the feature space, drawing a line between the points in the feature space, and drawing a new sample at a point along that line.
-Realistic data from high_risk are created, which are relatively close to existing data from high_risk.
+The synthetic minority oversampling technique (SMOTE) is another oversampling approach to deal with unbalanced datasets.
+In SMOTE, like random oversampling, the size of the minority (high_risk) is increased.
+The key difference between the two lies in how the minority class is increased in size.
+As we have seen, in random oversampling, instances from the minority class are randomly selected and added to the minority class.
+In SMOTE, by contrast, new instances are interpolated.
+That is, for an instance from the minority class, a number of its closest neighbors is chosen.
+Based on the values of these neighbors, new values are created.

 Once the data was balanced and trained, SMOTE oversampling gave the following scores:  Balanced Accuracy: 0.612